 Our stores have remained open during the COVID-19 pandemic as a result of our essential product offerings and enhanced safety measures.
 To provide for the safety of our customers, team members, and communities, we have taken many actions in our stores based on the needs, risks, and regulations present in each community and facility.
 Measures we have taken include cleaning stores professionally on a regular basis, equipping stores with hand sanitizer stations and signage illustrating how to socially distance within the store, wearing face coverings, limiting the number of customers admitted at one time, monitoring and sanitizing fitting rooms and sampled clothing, and installing protective shields at cash registers and other countertops.
-We have also provided free masks and hand sanitizer and may take team members' temperatures when they report to work.
 We have taken similar actions to mitigate the spread of COVID-19 in our distribution centers and corporate office.
 We continue to monitor the rapidly evolving situation and expect to continue to adapt our operations to address federal, state, and local requirements as well as to implement standards or processes that we determine to be in the best interest of our customers, team members, and communities.